Fate of many-body localization in an Abelian lattice gauge theory: Conclusions and outlook

 Our study opens up several issues for further exploration.
 First, whether one-dimensional and two-dimensional models with constrained Hilbert spaces admit a many-body localized phase is still not understood completely.
-Our study shows that the probability for the presence of system spanning thermal regions in mid-spectrum eigenstates even for ladders with the largest number of elementary plaquettes, i.e., $12 \times 2$ and $6 \times 4$ ladders, at (a dimensionless) disorder strength as large as $\alpha=100$.
-Whether this indicates a fragility of the many-body localized phase even at such large disorders is not clear to us and requires a study on larger systems.
-Our study does seem to indicate clearly that the localization tendency decreases with increasing the width of the ladder, thus suggesting that many-body localization may be absent in two dimensions for this constrained model.
-It will be instructive to focus on computational techniques that may access mid-spectrum eigenstates in bigger systems without the need of a diagonalization of the full Hilbert space to calculate $p(\mathcal{D})$ for wider ladders with $L_y=4$ and $L_y=6$ and a range of $L_x$.
+Our study gives a precise estimate of $\alpha_c(L_y=2)$ based on the skewness of $p(\mathcal{D})$ and also shows that $\alpha_c(L_y=4)>\alpha_c(L_y=2)$.
+However, a level spacing estimator shows strong finite-size dependence and an almost linear increase with $L_x$ for $L_x \leq 14$ with the values being below $\alpha_c(L_y=2)$ estimated from the previous approach.
+It will be important to consider $L_x>14$ to see if both approaches eventually give the same $\alpha_c(L_y=2)$ but this is beyond the scope of the current study.
+We further show a substantial probability for the presence of thermal regions in the mid-spectrum eigenstates of the system even for ladders with the largest number of elementary plaquettes, i.e., ladders $12 \times 2$ and $6 \times 4$, with disorder strength (without dimensions) as large as $\alpha=100$.
+Whether this indicates a {\it strongly fluctuating} many-body localized phase even at such large disorders is not clear to us and requires a study on larger systems.
+While we have used computational techniques that access mid-spectrum eigenstates in bigger systems without the need of a diagonalization of the full Hilbert space~\cite{SierantED2020} to calculate $p(\mathcal{D})$ for $14 \times 2$ ladders, it will be instructive to do the same for wider ladders with $L_y=4$ and $L_y=6$.
 Accessing real space correlations in the local estimators, $\mathcal{D}_\square$, for mid-spectrum eigenstates will be useful to understand the statistics of the distribution of active and inert regions as a function of disorder strength.
-The possibility of the presence of randomly sampled Fock states, which become statistically more significant for larger disorder, where local diagonal operators show coherent oscillations in time even in the thermalizing regime of the disordered $U(1)$ quantum link model should be investigated more systematically for other kinematically constrained systems with disorder.
+The possibility of the presence of randomly sampled Fock states, which become statistically more significant for larger disorder, where certain simple local diagonal operators show coherent oscillations in time even in the thermalizing regime of the disordered $U(1)$ quantum link model should be investigated more systematically for other kinematically-constrained systems such as disordered PXP chains and quantum dimer models.
+A deeper understanding of this intriguing dynamical phenomenon is highly desirable.